 "Muir Glacier, Alaska" by Thomas Hill‘A Question of Faith’ by Charles Bauer The Society August 26, 2018 Culture, Poetry, The Environment 8 Comments A Question of Faith The crowd cheered on their betters’ masquerade, Emotions seethed as memes were hatched and grew; Elijah watched as Ba’al’s prophets prayed.
 Reporters for the 70’s news were paid To write an ice age might be overdue; The crowd cheered on their betters’ masquerade.
 The press says now we’re making glaciers fade, What made opinions change?
 What hunch will do?
 Elijah watched as Ba’al’s prophets prayed.
 The Multiverse explains how we were made, If given time the facts will show up too; The crowd cheered on their betters’ masquerade.
 The church denied Copernicus and made Wise Galileo suffer for his view; Elijah watched as Ba’al’s prophets prayed.
 What does it mean to be objective?
 Weighed By faith could some ideas negate what’s true?
 The crowd cheered on their betters’ masquerade; Elijah watched as Ba’al’s prophets prayed.
 The Venus Trap Sleek Mata Hari’s makeup primed her mask; It smiled and slowly blinked as shadowed light Played in her eyes when she would whirl and bask In men’s regard and tempt their hungry sight.
 One day she glimpsed pale silent time with scythe In hand and paused to face eternal night: Her future might contain a child, but with What man should she conceive?
 A sturdy norm With flaws like ancient Greece’s blacksmith myth?
 Or maybe Mars’s fierce seductive form?
 A risk – she might’ve hoped that she’d be kept Protected from her roused admiring swarm.
 What tribute did time make her hand accept?
 A steady pace or show where tigers leapt?
 Charles Bauer resides in Chapel Hill, NC and is a salesman for a commercial carpet manufacturer.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any comments to maintain the decorum of this website and the integrity of the Society.
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 8 Responses Charlie Southerland August 26, 2018 Dear Charles- Nice villanelle and terza rima.
 Well done.
 Reply Charlie Bauer August 26, 2018 Dear Charlie — Thanks for you kind words and hope you are enjoying your weekend!
 Best wishes, Charlie Reply James A. Tweedie August 26, 2018 Charlie, Both poems are well constructed and either told a good story (The Venus Trap) or raise profound and difficult questions (a Question of Faith).
 Who are we to cheer for these days?
 Scientists?
 Religious leaders?
 Political leaders?
 How are we to tell the difference between the priests/prophets of Ba’al and Elijah?
 Who are we to look up to as our “betters?” and who among them are merely participating in a deceptive masquerade?
 Choices must be made and, as Luther once said, we must sometimes “sin boldly,” when choices between good and evil, right and wrong are difficult to discern.
 Or, as Lincoln so profoundly put it, “To do the right as God gives us to see the right.”
 In the end, I will put my faith in God and cheer for the things that God clearly stands for.
 Regardless of the future outcome of climate change predictions and regardless of how the current political confusion plays itself out, I will continue to do my best to “act justly, love mercy, walk humbly with my God,” and “love my neighbor as myself.”
 Sad to say, these days it is not always clear how even to live out these things!
 Great poem.
 Deep thoughts.
 Great questions.
 No easy answers.
 Thanks for the well-written provocation.
 Reply Charlie Bauer August 27, 2018 James, Thanks for your great reaction to “A Question of Faith”!
 I couldn’t have asked for more.
 I completely agree with your desire to: “…continue to do my best to “act justly, love mercy, walk humbly with my God,” and “love my neighbor as myself.”
 With respect and admiration, Charlie Reply David Watt August 27, 2018 “The Venus Trap” captures the undoubted allure of Mata Hari, the choices she was faced with, and leaves an impression of vulnerability.
 This makes it an effective and thought-provoking poem.
 “A Question of Faith” also contained much food for thought.
 Reply Charlie Bauer August 27, 2018 Thank you David!
 Your thoughts are very appreciated.
 Best wishes, Charlie Reply Joseph S. Salemi August 27, 2018 “The Venus Trap” is in iambic pentameter, but line 3 does not scan.
 It sticks out like a sore thumb in an otherwise creditable poem.
 All Bauer needs is to add another foot to that deficient line.
 I would suggest: “Played in her eyes when she would whirl and bask” And please don’t tell me that the deficient line is there for some profound psychological or theoretical reason.
 I’ve heard that excuse too many times from poets.
 Reply Charlie Bauer August 27, 2018 Dear Mr. Salemi, I have to admit to being mortified at making such an elementary mistake and greatly appreciate you pointing it out; it will definitely be corrected.
 Best wishes, Charlie Reply Leave a Reply to Charlie Bauer Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.